aurorascharff/aurorascharff.no/src/content/blog/managing-advanced-search-param-filtering-next-app-router.md

 ## Fixing the Category Filter

 Next, lets track the pending state of the filtering.
 We can use the same `useTransition` hook around the push to the router.
-It is not suitable to put a spinner here, but we can put a data-pending attribute the wrapper div and bind it to the pending state.
+It is not suitable to put a spinner here, but we can put a data-pending attribute on the wrapper div and bind it to the pending state.

 ```tsx
 // CategoryFilter.tsx